 To meet the Distribution requirement, students must complete coursework in three distribution content areas.
 The three distribution content areas are: (1) Humanities and Fine Arts, (2) Social Sciences, and (3) Life and Physical Sciences and Analytical Thinking.

 Students automatically satisfy one Distribution Content Area when they complete their major course requirements.
-Please see the table of majors and their distribution area assignments to see which distribution content area each major satisfies.
+Please see the table of "Majors and Their Distribution Area Assignments" at the bottom of the "General Education" section in the UNLV Undergraduate Catalog to see which distribution content area each major satisfies.

 Distribution Content Areas